-Does Pulmonary Hypertension Qualify Me for Disability?
+Does Pulmonary Hypertension Qualify Me for Disability Benefits in Chicago, IL

 A relatively rare type of high blood pressure, pulmonary hypertension is different from a general diagnosis of high blood pressure.
 Pulmonary hypertension stresses the arteries in the lungs and the right side of the heart and it can cause the heart to expand beyond its normal size.
 It’s a condition that gets worse over time.
 The most common symptoms of pulmonary hypertension are shortness of breath, dizziness, and chest pressure.
 Unfortunately, at present the only known cure for pulmonary hypertension is a medically difficult and expensive lung transplant.

 This serious condition can develop at any age and can make it impossible for you to work.
 However, there may be financial help available to you if you qualify for Social Security disability benefits.